intlify/routing/packages/vue-i18n-routing/api.md

  A Vue Router instance

+#### Remarks

 You can create a vue router instance to be used by the Vue app.

 The routes of the created router instance are handled with i18n routing.